cyverse-archive/NotificationAgent/README.markdown

 If this service succeeds, it returns a 200 status code with a simple JSON response body indicating that the service call suceeded along with the number of messages that are still marked as unseen.
 Otherwise, it returns either a 400 or a 500 status code with a brief description of the error.
-An attempt to mark a non-existent message as seen does not cause the service call to fail, but a warning message will be logged in the notification agent's log file.
-An attempt to mark a message that has already been marked as seen is silently ignored.
+An attempt to mark a non-existent message or a message that has already been marked as seen will be silently ignored.

 Here's an example:

 ```